 Zola and Cézanne first met as boys in Provence in the early 1850s when Zola’s father was an engineer on a large dam.
 They were re-united in Paris as young men and remained friends until the late 1880s and the publication of Zola’s novel L’œuvre in 1886 which tells the story of an artist who struggles to paint the great picture which will be seen as worthy of his genius.
 The suggestion is that Cézanne found the character to be too close to his own experience and that it implied he had failed as an artist.
 Thompson moves between the various periods of the relationship between the two men and I do wonder if a tighter focus would have made for a more effective narrative (with possibly more about Zola’s work).

 Despite its focus on the two men, Danièle Thompson also develops the roles for the women in their lives and I enjoyed the performances of Déborah François as Hortense, Sabine Azéma as Cézanne’s mother and Alice Pol as Zola’s wife Alexandrine.
-As yet there isn’t a trailer with English subs, but you can get some sense of the visual style of the film and the central performances in this bande annonce:
+Here’s a trailer with English subs:

 This film is being distributed in the UK by Altitude Films and I saw it as a Vue Cinema.
 You have to estimate the adverts and trailers if you do not want to sit through them.
 But when they are over there is a warning about the use of mobile phones, tablets and all the other electronic clutter.
 Then the feature begins.
 However, on this occasion, after the BBFC certification, (PG – infrequent racist language, mild bad language, sex references, violence), I found we were watching contemporary sports people!
 This was not recognition of the enduring legacy of Jesse Owens, the film’s subject, but some sort of promotion.
 This is another of those really bad ideas made easier by digital technology, the cinematic equivalent of those annoying trailers that television often runs over the end credits.